For All Parties Involved in KMEA All-State Ensembles:

 - must be a 3rd, 4th, or 5th grader to be a member of the All-State Elementary Choir;

 - vocalist must be enrolled in a choral performance area, if one exists in the school, at the time of auditions; and the student must be enrolled in a choral performance area, if one exists in the school, at the time of the KMEA In-Service Workshop;

 - instrumentalist must be enrolled in an instrumental performance area, if one exists in the school, at the time of auditions; and the student must be enrolled in an instrumental performance area, if one exist in the school, at the time of the KMEA In-Service Workshop;

 - will audition for the state groups according to the rules and guidelines established by the KMEA Board; and,

 - will participate in all rehearsals and the concert for the District Mini-Convention.

 Membership limitations and privileges

-- to participate in an high school All-State groups, the student must be a sophomore, junior, or senior in high school.
+- to participate in a high school All-State group, the student must be a freshman, sophomore, junior, or senior in high school.